evan-mick/GoRssSummarize/README.md

 I don't care, I don't want to hear about them.

-If a word is in the title, then it gets 10x the points (either positive or negative) If priority is negative, it won't show up
+If a word is in the title, then it gets 10x the points (either positive or negative) If priority is negative, or the article has less than 10 sentences, it won't show up, and no summary will be added to database

 Most of this is catered to what I want to see, sorry!
 This is my bias, although if you think there's a topic thats ellided you think should be there, or if you think a priority is unjustifiably off, then email me and I will consider.